apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**GTA 6: Trailer for new game revealed after online leak**
+**Changes to UK visa requirements: Key points at-a-glance**

-You can read more about it [here](https://www.bbc.com/news/technology-67588537).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-67623131).

 ## Requirements
 - Python 3.8